builtbybel/PainBrain/README.md

 # PaneBrain
 (ProjectMnemonic)

 This project is a portable, native app that records your screen, no data sent to Microsoft, just your privacy intact. .
 Think of it as an alternative to Microsoft's Recall.
 Not perfect yet, but cool if you need to capture and analyze your screen without any strings attached.
-So while it’s not a Microsoft Recall, it’s still got that recall vibe ( this is the first release) – all without the scary data-hungry vibes.
-And trust me, you can count on this.
+So while it’s not a Microsoft Recall, it’s still got that recall vibe ( this is the first release)

 Technical details: While the app uses Hugging Face’s BLIP model for cloud processing, it also works offline, with all OCR tasks handled completely locally by Tesseract.